thenithinbalaji/Text-Encrypter/README.md

 This program uses symmetric ASCII encryption technique and file format encryption technique to encrypt the user data.

 # Languge
-This commad line app was made completely in c++ because of the versatile and light nature of c++.
+This command line app was made completely in c++ because of the versatile and light nature of c++.
 The appropriate standard libraries were used in this app.

 # Usage
 After running the code, the user gets a prompt to choose